kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 ### §158.47   Collection of PFC's on tickets issued outside the U.S.

-\(a\) For tickets issued outside the U.S., an air carrier or foreign air carrier may follow the requirements of either §158.45 or this section, unless the itinerary is for travel wholly within the U.S. Air carriers and foreign air carriers must comply with §158.45 where the itinerary is for travel wholly within the U.S. regardless of where the ticket is issued.
+\(a\) For tickets issued outside the U.S., an air carrier or foreign air carrier may follow the requirements of either [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.45   Collection of PFC's on tickets issued in the U.S.|§158.45]] or this section, unless the itinerary is for travel wholly within the U.S. Air carriers and foreign air carriers must comply with [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.45   Collection of PFC's on tickets issued in the U.S.|§158.45]] where the itinerary is for travel wholly within the U.S. regardless of where the ticket is issued.

 \(b\) Notwithstanding any other provisions of this part, no foreign airline is required to collect a PFC on air travel tickets issued on its own ticket stock unless it serves a point or points in the U.S.

-\(c\) If an air carrier or foreign air carrier elects not to comply with §158.45 for tickets issued outside the U.S.—
+\(c\) If an air carrier or foreign air carrier elects not to comply with [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.45   Collection of PFC's on tickets issued in the U.S.|§158.45]] for tickets issued outside the U.S.—

 \(1\) The carrier is required to collect PFC's on such tickets only for the public agency controlling the last airport at which the passenger is enplaned prior to departure from the U.S.

 \(2\) The carrier may collect the PFC either at the time the ticket is issued or at the time the passenger is last enplaned prior to departure from the U.S. The carrier may vary the method of collection among its flights.

 \(3\) The carrier shall provide a written record to the passenger that a PFC has been collected.
-Such a record shall appear on or with the air travel ticket and shall include the same information as required by §158.45(b), but need not be preprinted on the ticket stock.
+Such a record shall appear on or with the air travel ticket and shall include the same information as required by [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.45   Collection of PFC's on tickets issued in the U.S.|§158.45]](b), but need not be preprinted on the ticket stock.

 \(4\) Issuing carriers and their agents shall collect PFCs based on the itinerary at the time of issuance.